The European market potential for table grapes

 Tip:

 The European consumer has an increasing preference for convenience.
-This trend is positive for table grapes, because they are easy to consume and ideal as a fresh snack.
-To further improve the consumer experience seedless grapes are setting the new standard and are most appealing to consumers.
+Table grapes fit in well with this trend, because they are easy to eat and ideal as a fresh snack.
+Seedless grapes are particularly convenient.
+As such, they are setting the new standard.

 Seedless

-Grape growers in Spain and increasingly in Italy and Greece have started a transition towards seedless grape production to meet the growing demand.
-Also in counter-seasonal regions such as Peru, Chile and South Africa, many growers are shifting to more seedless varieties.
-For example, until a few years ago Peru primarily produced Red Globe grapes, but now many producers such as Ecosac, Pampa Baja and Pedregal also produce seedless varieties such as Crimson, Flame, Timson, Magenta or Sugraone and continue to find new improved varieties.
+Grape growers in Spain, and increasingly in Italy and Greece, have started a transition towards seedless grape production to meet the growing demand.
+In counter-seasonal regions such as Peru, Chile and South Africa, many growers are also shifting to more seedless varieties.
+For example, until a few years ago Peru primarily produced Red Globe grapes.
+Now, many producers such as Ecosac and Pedregal are also producing seedless varieties like Crimson, Flame, Timson, Magenta or Sugraone and continue to find new and improved varieties.

 Taste

 Competition and production costs in the grape industry are on the rise.
 The increasing costs of inputs, logistics and labour have affected grape suppliers globally.
-Producers today not only look for varieties with the best taste, but also those that are high-yielding with the minimum amount of inputs.
+Producers today look for varieties with not only the best taste, but also the highest yield at minimum inputs.

 Tips: